oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/introduction/introduction.md

 # Introduction

 ## About this Workshop
+Kubernetes provides a highly robust and extremely customizable platform for managing automatically deploying and scaling containerized workloads.
+Building a monitoring and troubleshooting system for this entire environment is a very challenging task.
+Oracle Cloud Infrastructure (OCI) Logging Analytics bridges this monitoring gap by providing a one-click end-to-end Kubernetes monitoring solution for the underlying infrastructure, Kubernetes platform and cloud native applications.

-This live lab will cover the OCI Logging Analytics' end-to-end solution to monitor Oracle Container Engine for Kubernetes (OKE) through Logging Analytics.
+This live lab will cover setting up this end-to-end Kubernetes Monitoring Solution and perform the Analytics.

 Estimated Workshop Time: 01 hours 30 minutes

 ### Objectives

 In this workshop, you will learn how to:
-* Create a setup to monitor OKE System and Service Logs
+* Setup OCI Logging Analytics solution to monitor OKE System and Service Logs.
-* Create a setup to monitor logs of Custom Applications/Services deployed on OKE
+* Create a setup to monitor logs of Custom Applications/Services deployed on OKE.

-### Prerequisites (Optional)
+### Prerequisites

 This lab assumes you have:
-* An Oracle account
+* An Oracle account.
-* Basic understanding of Kubernetes
+* Basic understanding of Kubernetes.

-In general, the Introduction does not have Steps.

 ## Learn More